2027 Rugby World Cup: Qualification

-A total of 12 teams gained automatic qualification for the tournament by finishing in the top three of their pool at the 2023 Rugby World Cup, these positions being determined at the close of the pool stage.
-The qualification process for the tournament was confirmed by World Rugby on 13 August 2024.
-Four teams qualified from Europe, along with one each from Africa and Asia.
-Three teams qualified from the Pacific, one from South America, and one from a South America/Pacific play-off.
-The final team will be decided in a four-team repechage tournament consisting of Belgium, winners of their continental ranking finals, Namibia as runners-up in their continental tournament, Samoa, the loser of the South America/Pacific/play off, and Brazil, who replaced Paraguay after the latter had fielded an ineligible player in their third-place playoff in the South American qualifier.
+A total of 12 teams gained automatic qualification for the tournament as hosts and by finishing in the top three of the pools at the 2023 Rugby World Cup.
+The qualification process for the remaining slots was confirmed by World Rugby on 13 August 2024.
+Through regional competitions, four teams qualified from Europe, three from the Pacific and one each from Africa, Asia and South America.
+One team then qualified from a South America/Pacific play-off.
+The final team was decided in a four-team repechage tournament consisting of Belgium, winners of their continental ranking finals, Namibia as runners-up in their continental tournament, Samoa, the loser of the South America/Pacific play off, and Brazil, who replaced Paraguay after the latter had fielded an ineligible player in their third-place playoff in the South American qualifier.